-Once you have found an open position to apply for, take care to consider common standards in Italy’s business world when writing your application.
+Once you have found a position to apply for, take care to consider common standards in the Italian business world when writing your application.
 It should consist of a relatively succinct cover letter and a one-page CV (two pages at most).
 You needn’t attach either your picture or your diplomas and references.

 Your cover letter should be addressed to the specific person in charge of the application process.
-Applications that begin with a generic “Egregio Signore, Gentile Signora” (“dear Sir or Madam”) mostly end up in the wastepaper basket.
+Applications that begin with a generic “Egregio Signore, Gentile Signora” (“dear Sir or Madam”) can often end up in the trash.

 If you mention the grades you’ve achieved in a degree course or on a training certificate anywhere (e.g. on your CV), be sure to include the Italian equivalent as a matter of courtesy.
-For obvious reasons, always specify how good your Italian skills are – but be honest: If you claim to be fluent, even though you clearly aren’t, this will quickly be exposed during the interview…
+For obvious reasons, always specify how good your Italian skills are — but be honest: if you claim to be fluent when you clearly aren’t, this will quickly be exposed during the interview!

 How to Nail an Interview

 If you make it to an interview for a job in Rome, congratulations!
-Don’t forget to bring along your references and diplomas in a neat folder in case that somebody wants to have a look now.
+Don’t forget to bring along your references and qualification certificates in a folder in case your potential employer wants to have a look.

-Also, prepare for the interview carefully.
-This does not only refer to the usual preparations (like reading up on the company): You have to cut a smart figure too.
+As always, make sure to prepare for the interview carefully.
+This doesn’t just refer to the usual preparations, like reading up on the company.
 Rome is a fashionable environment.
-Even job applicants are expected to have “la bella figura”, i.e. to be impeccably dressed, have a sense of style, and behave with self-confidence.
+Job applicants are expected to have “la bella figura”, i.e. to be impeccably dressed, have a sense of style, and behave with self-confidence.

-Even if you are normally a quiet person or belong to a culture where reserved demeanor is the norm, you should try to break that habit.
+Even if you are a generally quiet person or are used to acting in a more reserved manner, you should try to break that habit.
 Friendly, outgoing, and assertive (though not aggressive) candidates are often those that will appeal spontaneously to Italian HR managers.
-Address the interviewers politely, with their full name and title, and if the opportunity for small talk arises, throw in a few genuine compliments for the things you appreciate about Rome.
-As a matter of course, job applicants should refrain from discussing religion, politics, and Italy’s social issues.
+Address the interviewers politely, with their full name and title, and if the opportunity for small talk arises, throw in a few genuine compliments for the things you like about Rome.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.